 How to Play Blackjack

 Blackjack is the most popular table game in the casino, and offers excellent odds.
-T he house edge is a tiny 0.5% if you learn the basic strategy (covered below).
-That's just about the best odds on any game as you're likely to find, making blackjack very attractive for those willing to put in just a little bit of work to learn the strategy (a couple of hours or so).
+The house edge is a tiny 0.5% if you learn the basic strategy (covered below), and find a good 3:2 game (also covered below).
+That's the best odds on any game that you're gonna find, as long as you're willing to put in a couple hours of effort to learn the strategy.

 This objective of blackjack is commonly misstated as "trying to get as close as you can to 21 without going over".
 The real objective is to beat the dealer.
 You can beat the dealer with a total of just 12, which is pretty far from 21, since the dealer could bust.
 Once you start playing you will often do just that.
 For now, it's enough to remember that you want to beat the dealer's hand.